Fast Pair 3.2 Certification Guidelines (v2.1)

 • Phone C does not support LE Audio.

-• Phone D supports multiple simultaneous LE Audio connections.
+• Phone D supports LE Audio.

 • When testing subsequent pairing for a LE Audio capable device, the tests must be run for the following combinations of test devices: